FabriceSalvaire/PyDVI/_sources/dvi-format.txt

 an ``eop`` and a ``bop``.

-The last page in a DVI file is followed by ``post``; this command introduces the postamble, which summarizes important facts that TEX has accumulated about the file, making it possible to print subsets of the data with reasonable efficiency.
+The last page in a DVI file is followed by ``post``; this command introduces the postamble, which summarises important facts that TEX has accumulated about the file, making it possible to print subsets of the data with reasonable efficiency.
 The postamble has the form::

   post p[4] num[4] den [4] mag[4] l[4] u[4] s[2] t[2]